nestauk/ai_research/reports/pres_strassb/PITCHME.md

 ---
 ![bg](#123)
 ![](#fff)

----
+# Diff-in-diff exploring consequences

-- Compared with very similar colleagues that don't transition, university-industry switcher produce more impactful research (higher **cit$^{rank}$**)
+- Compared with very similar colleagues that don't transition, those researchers that do produce more impactful research (higher **cit$^{rank}$**)

-- This sems to happen shortly after they transit
-- There is some indication that over time their impact decreases.
+- There is some indication that over time their impact decreases: Fewer publications of breakthrough research (possible); one-hit-wonder?
-- Industry skims of peaking researchers, and milks them dry?

 ---